 Dordt College Office of Global Education

 English-language proficiency: Dordt College requires a score of at least 79 on the Internet-based TOEFL (iBT) or a 6.5 band on the IELTS for admission of international students for whom English is not their first language.

 Scanned copies of test results may be sent for review, but official copies will be required before an I-20 is issued.
 An exception may be made for non-native speakers who have been schooled in English-speaking settings for seven years or more, or who have sufficient scores on the English-language portions of either the ACT or SAT tests.

 Statement of faith and essay: All students are required to sign and indicate their agreement to the Statement of Faith that is included in the Application for Admission to Dordt College.

-International students may also be interviewed or asked to submit a brief (350-500) word essay about their faith background and why they are interested in studying within the Christian setting at Dordt College.
+International students may also be interviewed or asked to submit a brief (350 to 500) word essay about their faith background and why they are interested in studying within the Christian setting at Dordt College.
 For further information about the essay, please contact Dr. Curtis Taylor.